 If that’s not an option, pull your vehicle onto the shoulder of the road (if there is one) or as far away from traffic as you can.
 Turn your hazard lights on so other motorists know you’ve broken down, and if it’s night-time turn parking lights on as well.
 Turn your wheels away from the traffic and pop the bonnet.

 If you’ve been injured in a motor vehicle accident, Shine Lawyers can help you make a claim for compensation.
-Our motor vehicle accident lawyers are experts in their field and work on a “no win, no fee” basis.
-For more information visit https://www.shine.com.au/service/motor-vehicle-accidents.
+Our motor vehicle accident lawyers are experts in their field and work on a No Win No Fee basis.

 Written by Shine Lawyers.
 Last modified: November 27, 2018.